rdanielsstat/data-engineering-zoomcamp/04-analytics-engineering/README.md

 Key tools and technologies:

-- **GCP & BigQuery** – Cloud data warehouse for storing and querying datasets
+- **GCS & BigQuery** – Cloud data warehouse for storing and querying datasets
 - **Parquet** – Columnar file format for efficient storage and transfer
 - **DuckDB** – Local analytical database for fast testing of transformations
 - **dbt Cloud & CLI** – Building, testing, and documenting models